quicwg/base-drafts/draft-ietf-quic-tls.md

   to be marked Yes.

-* TLS Exporter Label Registry - IANA is requested to register "EXPORTER-QUIC 0-RTT Secret" from {{zero-rtt-secrets}} as well as "EXPORTER-QUIC client 1-RTT Secret" and "EXPORTER-QUIC server 1-RTT Secret" from {{one-rtt-secrets}}.
+* TLS Exporter Label Registry - IANA is requested to register "EXPORTER-QUIC 0-RTT Secret" from {{zero-rtt-secrets}};
+  "EXPORTER-QUIC client 1-RTT Secret" and "EXPORTER-QUIC server 1-RTT Secret" from {{one-rtt-secrets}}; "EXPORTER-QUIC Packet Number Secret" {#packet-number-gaps}.
 The DTLS column is to be marked No.  The Recommended column is to be marked Yes.

 --- back